SCalwas/DoctorFill/README.md

 Doctor Fill is the primary care physician for the AWS SDK Docs team.

-Doctor Fill employs a two-pronged approach to keep SDK docs healthy and happy.
+To keep SDK docs healthy and happy, Doctor Fill employs a two-pronged approach.

 * The DoctorFill GitHub App can be installed on any GitHub repo.
 Whenever a push occurs to a repo that has the app installed, Doctor Fill sends a notification.